IQSS/dataverse/doc/sphinx-guides/source/developers/making-releases.rst

 - installer
 - war file
 - database migration script
-- other files as needed, such as an update Solr schema
+- other files as needed, such as an updated Solr schema

 Publish Release
 ---------------